 Transfer of Degree Programs

-A transfer from one degree program to another requires approval by the receiving and departing department or school.
-Approval must be received from the department or school student wishes to transfer prior to withdrawal from current program.
-The transfer program will update the student’s program code on Campus Solutions and notify the Registrar’s Office of the program change.
+A transfer from one degree program to another requires approval by the receiving and departing department or school and a formal application to the new program.
+Admission must be received from the department or school student wishes to transfer prior to withdrawal from current program.

 Undergraduates Taking Graduate Coursework for Graduate Credit